 Somehow, despite all the travel restrictions, cancelled flights and general covid-induced chaos, our trip to Italy at the end of July was still possible.
 A couple of months ago I was convinced it would all get cancelled.
-But fast-forward to a couple of weeks before the trip and our plans were still intact, so we packed our bags, put on our face-masks and headed for Pisa and Lucca.
+But fast-forward to a two weeks before the trip and our plans were still intact, so we packed our bags, put on our face-masks and headed for Pisa and Lucca.

 You've probably heard of Pisa, it's got that big wonky tower in the middle of it.
 Lucca is another city in Tuscany, about half an hour from Pisa by train and a great place to eat yourself into a pizza/pasta induced coma if you fancy it.
 It's packed with great cafes, restaurants and bars scattered throughout its old town area.

 Pisa was probably a lot quieter than usual at this time of year because of coronavirus, which meant Piazza del Duomo where the Leaning Tower is located was less packed with people than it would be normally.
 Climbing the stairs of the leaning tower cost a slightly exorbitant €18 but it seemed foolish to visit one of the most iconic buildings in the world and not go up it.

 Lucca is Pisa's quieter, more laid back cousin and you can spend hours just walking round it, losing yourself down various narrow streets and seeing which part of the city you re-emerge in.
 All while eating delicious gelato or stopping off for a coffee, of course.

 While travel is certainly possible at the moment, it's different.
 It was very noticeable in Italy how much more on the ball they are with wearing masks than we are in the UK.
 Walk into a shop, museum or hotel and you put your mask on straight away or you're not allowed in.
 Same goes for airports and train stations.
 Yes it can be uncomfortable in the heat of summer but if it means businesses can stay open because people are following the rules, then that's fine by me.